andrewliang25/andrewliang25.github.io/source/_posts/Browser-Force-https.md

 ## Prologue

 As a web developer, it is common to use localhost to preview the blog.
 But still something weird came up: browser forcing the path go https.
 This article just record how to get rid of it.
 <!-- more -->

 ## The Problem

-After entering `http://localhost:4000/`, browser automatically redirect to `https://localhost:4000/`.
+After entering `http://localhost:4000/`, browser automatically using https, which looks like `https://localhost:4000/`.
 And show error code: `ERR_SSL_PROTOCOL_ERROR`.

 The situation mainly cause from HTTP Strict Transport Security.
 If you ever visited a website through https, the browser will remember it.
 And next time you visit the same domain, browser automatically use https to make connection safer.